Suzuki GT380 model history

 suspension didn't react properly on small irregularities but that

-was a minor problem.
 The problem was that the GT380 looked like

-CB400F, Yamaha RD400C and Kawasaki KH400 looked new, had alectric
+CB400F, Yamaha RD400C and Kawasaki KH400 looked new, had electric

 You could read in the Cycle World magazine in 1976: The